EricThomson/anaties/readme.md

     plots.py (basic plotting wrappers)
         - freqhist: calculate/plot a relative frequency histogram
+        - paired_bar: bar plot for paired data
         - rect_highlight: overlay rectangular highlight on current figure

+    stats (basic descriptive stats)
+        - mn_sem: mean and std error of the mean for an array
+        - mn_std: mean and standard deviation of an array
+        - se_mean: std err of mean of array
+        - se_median: std error of median of array
+        - cramers_v: cramers v for effect size for chi-square test

     helpers.py (generic utility functions for use everywhere)
         - datetime_string : return date_time string to use for naming files etc
+        - get_bins: get bin edges and centers, given limits and bin width
         - get_offdiag_vals: get lower off-diagonal values of a symmetric matrix
         - ind_limits: return indices that contain array data within range
         - is_symmetric: check if 2d array is symmetric